paulstephane/paulstephane.github.io/PDR-Preview.md

-ECDesigns is a two-person operation run by brothers John and Gordon Brown; John handles circuit design and Gordon oversees the programming aspects.
+ECdesigns is a two-person operation run by brothers John and Gordon Brown; John handles circuit design and Gordon oversees the programming aspects.
 They are based near Eindhoven in the Netherlands, and products are sold directly through their website: **[www.ecdesigns.nl](www.ecdesigns.nl)**.

 John Brown introduced himself on DIYAudio in 2006 with these words: "I have spent my entire life designing, repairing and building electronic equipment – electronics is my passion..."
 He started soldering when he was 6, fixing his dad's radio.
 Does that make him the Mozart of digital audio?
 That remains to be seen.

-ECDesigns’ quest to improve digital audio has led over the years to many product incarnations.
+ECdesigns’ quest to improve digital audio has led over the years to many product incarnations.

 Their newest product, the **PowerDAC-R**, builds and improves on previous products and techniques while offering additional features.